Bimbalacom/bimbalacom/posts/monkey.md

 author: Gabriel kanev
 authorImage: https://bimbala.com/img/avatars/gkanev.jpg
 date: '24.08.2020'
-title: 'Mind, body, and ducking react'
+title: 'Mind, body, and monkey react'
 image: /img/blog/large-2.jpg
 imageAlt: Modern office
 category: Development
 ---

-Really hate when most of the plugins/extensions/etc don't work or are old as the "framework" so you need to write your own.
-Here you can see a Bali monkey.
-It was the only thing helping me debug this mess.
+After a really hard couple of days we finally managed to update our blog functionality.
+It isn't 100% done but done enought that we could merge it into master.
+Soon we will add pagination and category pages.

 ![bali-monkey](../blog/mahkeo-monkey.jpg)